 This may cause errors and needs to be fixed manually.
 Or developers have to check every new installation for the presence of excessive data.

 So until Magento rolls out a feature that fixes this bug, it would probably be safer to use the imperative method.
 However, nothing stops you from trying the declarative scheme.
 Note that once the module is converted, you can’t go back to install/upgrade scripts.

-If you need help with converting to declarative schema or have any other question about Magento and its processes – get in touch, or leave a comment under the article!
+If you need help with converting to declarative schema or have any other questions about Magento and its processes, get in touch, we'll be happy to provide you with professional!